-- lock your bicycle in a bike cage
+- Secure your bicycle in a bike cage, accessed using your MyWay card

 - lock your bicycle in a bike locker

-- take your bike on a bus using the on-bus bike rack.
+- take your bike on a bus using the bike rack at the front of the vehicle

 All Bike & Ride facilities are marked on the Bike & Ride map (PDF 1.6MB).